ELC2014 Advanced English for University Studies

 This subject aims to develop your skills in producing coherent written and oral academic texts based on credible and up-to-date sources.

-Your will learn how to evaluate academic sources and to apply critical thinking in selecting information that will support and illustrate your structured and persuasive arguments in an academic essay, oral defence and group discussion.
+Your will learn how to evaluate academic sources and to apply critical thinking in selecting information that will support and illustrate your structured and persuasive arguments in an academic essay, oral defence and discussion.

 There are three assessments:

 Draft position argument essay (20%)